licheez/pvWayNuGetsSolution/MethodResultWrapperSolution/MethodResultWrapper.Core/MethodResultWrapperReadMe.md

 # Method Result Wrapper Core by pvWay

 Provides a generic wrapper that returns whether or not a method succeeded or failed carrying the method result on success or a list of notifications in case of failure.

+As of verions 2.0.1 it is now possible to add notifications to an existing result

 ## Interfaces